VMBlakelock/saute-and-skewers-greekfood/README.md

 #### Database
 - [MongoDB](https://www.mongodb.com/cloud/atlas/)
-    - A document based database, and the type of databased used when developing this project
+    - A document based database and the type of database used when developing this project

 #### Text Editor
 - [Gitpod](https://gitpod.io/)